PART-TIME MASTER OF SCIENCE IN MARKETING

 - Available online, on-site, or both—learn on-site in Baltimore and Washington, D.C.

 - Typically completed in under two years, but with the flexibility to take up to six

-- GRE/GMAT requirement waived for Spring 2021 applications – apply today!
+- GRE/GMAT requirement waived for Summer 2021 applications – apply today!

 - Merit-based scholarships, loans, and payment plans available for those who qualify

 - Virtual open house attendees eligible for an application fee waiver